What is Ativan?

 - Sodium Pentobarbitone: Daily injections containing a dosage of 20 mg/kg sodium pentobarbitone.

 Each group received their respective treatments for three days preceding the experiment.
-Twenty-four hours (forty-eight hours for the Ativan 0.5, 48hr group) following the last injection, each rat was injected for a fourth time with 0.25 mg/kg Ativan, except for the control group who received the Ativan vehicle.
+Twenty-four hours (forty-eight hours for the Ativan 0.5, 48hr group) following the last injection, each rat was injected with 0.25 mg/kg Ativan for a fourth time, except for the control group who received the Ativan vehicle.
 After twenty-five minutes, each rat was given a chance to be placed in the Hole Board for 5 minutes.

 Firstly, the researchers observed that the acute group experienced less time head-dipping and had overall less locomotor activity when compared with the control group.
 Thus, indicating the sedative effect of Ativan.